Abdul-moiz123/Software-Testing-Simulation/README.md

 ## Sample Size

-Number of items inspected from the lot.
+The number of items selected from the lot for inspection.

 Example: